kubernetes/kube-state-metrics/README.md

 e.g. by standardizing Kubernetes labels using an [Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that ensures that there are no possible conflicts.

-#### Enabling VerticalPodAutoscalers

-Please note that the collector for `verticalpodautoscalers` is **disabled** by default; Vertical Pod Autoscaler metrics will not be collected until the collector is enabled.
-This is because Vertical Pod Autoscalers are managed as custom resources.

-If you want to enable this collector, the [instructions](./docs/verticalpodautoscaler-metrics.md#Configuration) are located in the [Vertical Pod Autoscaler Metrics](./docs/verticalpodautoscaler-metrics.md) documentation.

 ### Kube-state-metrics self metrics